michaelboyles/jsx-conditionals/README.md

 more about it [on my blog](https://boyl.es/post/add-control-flow-to-jsx/).
 TL;DR: it prevents some bugs and unnecessary function calls.

+Because it happens at compile-time, there's no runtime dependency at all.
+It's purely syntactic sugar.

 ## Install

 **jsx-conditionals** works by using TypeScript compiler transforms.
 Even though this is a [native TypeScript feature](https://github.com/microsoft/TypeScript-wiki/blob/master/Using-the-Compiler-API.md), it's not yet exposed publically.
 You need